gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 We also choose a scale factor of 10000, which will be used to scale the path probabilities.
 The probabilities need to be scaled because in this specific problem they are very small since the $R$ nodes have a large number of states.
 Scaling the probabilities helps the solver find an optimal solution.

-We declare the path compatibility variables.
+We then declare the path compatibility variables.
 We fix the state of the deterministic $R0$ node , forbid the unwanted testing strategies and scale the probabilities by giving them as parameters in the function call.

 ```julia
 scale_factor = 10000.0